Swannanoa, North Carolina

 Swannanoa is a census-designated place (CDP) in Buncombe County, North Carolina, United States.
 The population 5,021 at the 2020 census up from 4,576 at the 2010 census.
 The community is named for the Swannanoa River, which flows through the settlement.
 It is part of the Asheville Metropolitan Statistical Area.

 History

 Swannanoa is located several miles west of Black Mountain just prior to Oteen and eastern Asheville.
-As the district continues to grow it has three fast food restaurants amongst several local based eateries.
-With plenty of trails and forest land it is a beautiful mountain area enriched with manufacturing history of the once great Beacon Blanket Mill.
+The area hosts the former Beacon Blanket Mill.
 Alexander Inn was listed on the National Register of Historic Places in 1984.